erankirsh100/Skills-to-Success-LinkedIn-Profile-Enhancer/README.md

   API_LIST = ['']
   ```

-if you did all of the above you should be able to run all the cells in the notebook consecutively and get the final dataset.
+if you did all of the above you should be able to run all the cells in the notebook consecutively and get the final datasets.

+The resulting datasets you will get are:
+- combined_job_listings_1000.parquet
+- combined_job_skills_10000.parquet

 ## 2. 🧩 KMeans Communities and Data Analysis